lgtm-migrator/node-patch-demo/README.md

 This is a nodejs patch fix demo project.

-This project is directly dependent with `lodash@4.17.14`, but its dependencies are dependent with `lodash@4.17.15`, so you must patch the lodash package in deep `node_modules`.
+This project is directly dependent with the `lodash@4.17.14`, but its dependencies are dependent with the `lodash@4.17.15`, so developers must patch the lodash package in deep `node_modules`.

-## How to

-1. list all lodash dependencies (direct/in-direct)
-1. manually update source code in `node_modules` one by one
-1. run `npx patch-package {module path}` to generate patch files
-1. setup tools for the broken project, ref the [document](https://github.com/ds300/patch-package#set-up)

 ## Demo